 The Key to Category Ownership

 The key to category ownership is to redefine how customers or businesses use a product in order to establish a category.
 If you are the first to create a category (no easy feat) you will be in the best position to own it.
-It is very expensive to create and develop a category, but once you establish your company as the category owner the ROI is substantial.
-When you are evaluating a subcategory consider establishing the subcategory around how it will be viewed by the customers- both users and buyers- in terms of their needs, concerns, and buying requirements.
-Once you have a category you will want to define how you measure your ownership and the role Marketing will play.
+It is very expensive to create and develop a category, but once you establish your company as the category owner, the ROI is substantial.
+When you are evaluating a subcategory, consider establishing the subcategory around how it will be viewed by the customers- both users and buyers- in terms of their needs, concerns, and buying requirements.
+Once you have a category, you will want to define how you measure your ownership and the role Marketing will play.

 Initial Category Ownership Metrics